umutergin/umutergin.github.io/_posts/2018-11-19-how-js-works-behind-the-scenes.md

 ## 1-Creation Phase

 There are 3 major steps that happens in the creation phase.
 Firstly, an object called Variable Object gets created.
 In this step, code is scanned for function and variable declarations.
 For each variable or function, a property is created in the Varible Object and for variables, it is set to undefined.
-This process is also referred to as "hoisting".
+This process is also referred to as "**hoisting**".
 This also means that functions and variables are availabe before execution of the code in javascript.
 This means that the code below,

 {% highlight javascript linenos %}
 function pow(a) {